 Have a list of gratitudes on hand

 I keep a notecard with things I’m grateful for in my wallet.
-When I’m feeling like something is unfair or I am frustrated with a situation at work, I take out my list and recognize all the amazing circumstances and privileges in my life.
+When I feel something is unfair or I’m frustrated with a situation at work, I take out my list and recognize all the amazing circumstances and privileges in my life.
 It helps to see the bigger picture when we’re overwhelmed and not behaving like our best selves.

 Notice the little things